pearcej/cppparapy/_sources/Control_Structures/for_loop.rst

 Bucles For
 =========

-Even though the ``while`` type of construct is very useful in a wide variety of situations, another iterative structure, the ``for`` statement, can be used to iterate across a range of values easily.
-A ``for`` statement allows us to write a loop that is executed a specific number of times.

 Aunque ``while`` es muy útil en muchas situaciones, se puede usar otra estructura iterativa, la declaración ``for``, para iterar fácilmente a través de un rango de valores.
 Una declaración ``for`` nos permite escribir un bucle que se